 - Their Twitter account is super resourceful @Foodbloggerspro

-*The list is growing!
-Check back regularly to see newly added online resources -perhaps one written by me one day ;).
+The list is continuously growing!
+Check back regularly to see newly added resources.

-Thank you to all, including owners of the published online tutorials, guides, articles, and blogs above and beyond for their help.
+Thank you to all, including owners of the published online tutorials, guides, articles, and beyond for their help.